pswift066/pswift066/README.md

 I'm **Peter Swift** : mechatronics engineer from St.Paul, Minnesota.

-> I'm working to empower OEMs with technology to build faster, smarter, and safer manufacturing machines.
+I'm working to empower OEMs with technology to build faster, smarter, and safer manufacturing machines.

-I love computer graphics + animation.

 ---